 You Need a Partner Who is the Drive-Thru Expert

-Drive-thrus are popping up everywhere and in many different types of business.
+Drive-thru systems are popping up everywhere and in many different types of business.
 This could be a growth area for your company, but repeating what Warren Buffet said, “Risk comes from not knowing what you’re doing.”
-That is why you need a partner who does - one who has sold and installed thousands of drive-thrus across the country.
+That is why you need a partner who does - one who has sold and installed thousands of drive-thru systems across the country.
 The Howard Company solves the problems that sign companies might face when speccing, quoting, building and installing a drive-thru.
 The Howard Company is:

 A partner that has highly engineered products that hold up under harsh conditions and frequent rough handling, all while under close scrutiny of customers.

 A partner who can supply all of the ancillary components, such as headsets, clearance bars, magnetic loops, content management software for digital signs and even pick-up window awnings.

 A partner who will support what they build, including a robust warranty, available replacement parts and a nationwide network of maintenance contractors.